Transfer learning of optimal QAOA parameters in combinatorial optimization: Abstract

 \section{Abstract}

 Solving combinatorial optimization problems (COPs) is a promising application of quantum computation, with the Quantum Approximate Optimization Algorithm (QAOA) being one of the most studied quantum algorithms for solving them.
 However, multiple factors make the parameter search of the QAOA a hard optimization problem.
 In this work, we study transfer learning (TL), a methodology to reuse pre-trained QAOA parameters of one problem instance into different COP instances.
+This methodology can be used to alleviate the necessity of classical optimization to find good parameters for individual problems.
 To this end, we select small cases of the traveling salesman problem (TSP), the bin packing problem (BPP), the knapsack problem (KP), the weighted maximum cut (MaxCut) problem, the maximal independent set (MIS) problem, and portfolio optimization (PO), and find optimal $\beta$ and $\gamma$ parameters for $p$ layers.
 We compare how well the parameters found for one problem adapt to the others.
-Among the different problems, BPP is the one that produces the best transferable parameters, maintaining the probability of finding the optimal solution above a quadratic speedup for problem sizes up to 42 qubits and p = 10 layers.
+Among the different problems, BPP is the one that produces the best transferable parameters, maintaining the probability of finding the optimal solution above a quadratic speedup over random guessing for problem sizes up to 42 qubits and $p = 10$ layers.
 Using the BPP parameters, we perform experiments on IonQ Harmony and Aria, Rigetti Aspen-M-3, and IBM Brisbane of MIS instances for up to 18 qubits.
-The results indicate IonQ Aria yields the best overlap with the ideal probability distribution.
+The results indicate that IonQ Aria yields the best overlap with the ideal probability distribution.
 Additionally, we show that cross-platform TL is possible using the D-Wave Advantage quantum annealer with the parameters found for BPP.
 We show an improvement in performance compared to the default protocols for MIS with up to 170 qubits.
 Our results suggest that there are QAOA parameters that generalize well for different COPs and annealing protocols.

 \begin{description} \item[Keywords] QUBO; transfer learning; knapsack; bin packing; portfolio optimization; TSP; maxcut; MIS; quantum optimization; QAOA; combinatorial optimization. \end{description}